taxguide/huluactivate/docs/index.rst

    </div>

-Whether you want to watch Hulu on a Smart TV, Roku, Fire TV, Apple TV, Xbox, PlayStation, or another supported streaming device, you can easily complete the setup through the Hulu activation process.
-To activate your device, open the Hulu app and obtain the **Hulu activation code** displayed on your TV screen.
-Then visit **www.hulu.com/activate** using a web browser, sign in to your Hulu account, and enter the code to securely link your device.
-Once the verification is complete, you can start streaming Hulu movies, TV shows, live sports, and Hulu Originals without interruption.
+Activate Hulu in minutes on your Smart TV, Roku, Fire TV, Apple TV, Xbox, PlayStation, or other supported devices using **www.hulu.com/activate**.
+Simply open the Hulu app, get the **Hulu activation code** displayed on your screen, sign in to your Hulu account, and enter the code to securely link your device.

-This comprehensive **Hulu activation guide** explains **how to activate Hulu** on Roku, Fire TV, Apple TV, Samsung Smart TV, LG Smart TV, Xbox, PlayStation, and other compatible devices.
-You'll also learn how to use the **Hulu activation page**, fix common **Hulu activation code** errors, resolve Hulu login issues, and troubleshoot problems if **www.hulu.com/activate** is not working.
-Whether you're activating Hulu for the first time or reconnecting an existing account, this guide provides step-by-step instructions to help you complete the process quickly and securely.
+This **Hulu activation guide** explains **how to activate Hulu**, use the **Hulu activation page**, and fix common **Hulu activation code** and login issues.
+Follow the step-by-step instructions to complete Hulu activation and start streaming your favorite shows and movies.

 What You Need Before Activating Hulu
 ====================================